yairEO/react-ref-watcher/README.md

 const Component = ({ ref1 }) => {
   const {ref2} = useContext(MyContext) // getting a ref from somewhere up the tree

-  useSmartRefListener(ref1) // triggers a re-render when ref1 changes (assuming the `ref1.current` is pointing now a new pointer in memory) useSmartRefListener(ref2.current, 'foo') // triggers a re-render when `foo` property changes in ref2.current (assuming ref2.current is an Object)
+  useWatchable(ref1) // triggers a re-render when ref1 changes (assuming the `ref1.current` is pointing now a new pointer in memory) useWatchable(ref2.current, 'foo') // triggers a re-render when `foo` property changes in ref2.current (assuming ref2.current is an Object)
 }
 ```

-### `useSmartRefEffect`
+### `useWatchableEffect`

 Listen to changes in a ref **without** triggering a re-render